 Manage Financial Aid budget of over $1.5 million with the objectives of attracting and yielding a mission-appropriate cohort of first-rate students and meeting tuition revenue and enrollment goals.

-Manage a budget of $200K annually.
+Manage an office budget of $200K annually.

 Work in close cooperation with the Advancement and Communications Offices to aid in the creation of all new publications, marketing materials, and advertising campaigns.